DigitalGeographyLab/mobitwin-edgebundling/README.md

 # Edge-bundling tool for regional flows
 This repository hosts the scripts to perform edge-path bundling (Wallinger et al. 2022) for flow data.
-It's primary use case is to model flows across NUTS regions in Europe.
-It's inputs are two CSV files, one for point feature data and associated coordinates, and another for flows (edges) to be bundled.
-It outputs a GeoPackage file.
+It's primary use case is to support visualization of complex mobility data, and has been used to bundle human mobility flows across NUTS regions in Europe.

+The tool's inputs are two CSV files, one for point feature data and associated coordinates, and another for flows (edges) to be bundled.
+After bundling, the tool outputs a GeoPackage file.
 The script expects the data to be in WGS84 coordinate reference system.

 The scripts in this repo are repurposed versions of the original scripts written by Peterka (2023).

+See image below for an illustration of bundled flows across NUTS 2 regions in Europe.

 ![Map of flows between continental NUTS 2 regions across Europe](od_edgebund_vis.png)